monome/maiden/app/README.md

 the development server runs on port 3000 and forwards any unhandled request to the `"proxy"` defined in the `package.json` file. starting the `norns-web` server in a separate shell allows api calls to be handled during development.

+installing both the `reactjs` and `redux` devtools browser extensions is highly recommended.